 Faculty members should be utilized in a way to give all students reasonable access to instruction from doctorally-qualified and/or professionally-qualified full-time faculty.
 For each area of the CPC, at least one full-time faculty member who is doctorally-qualified or professionally-qualified should have oversight of the curriculum in that particular area.
 If an individual faculty member is doctorally-qualified or professionally-qualified in more than one area, it is possible for the faculty member to oversee multiple CPC areas.
-If an individual faculty member is doctorally-qualified in more than one discipline, it is possible for the faculty member to teach in more than one major, concentration, specialization, track, cognate or emphasis and still comply with this Principle.
+If an individual faculty member is doctorally-qualified or professionally-qualified in more than one discipline, it is possible for the faculty member to teach in more than one major, concentration, specialization, track, cognate or emphasis and still comply with this Principle.

 - 1. Prepare Table 5: Faculty Coverage Summary.
 Take the student credit hours from Table 4 and include the totals per faculty qualification level in the appropriate row. - 2.
 Prepare Table 6: Program Coverage showing the name of at least one full-time doctorally or professionally qualified faculty member who has oversight of each CPC area.
+Faculty from community colleges must cover A. Foundations and B. Functions and all other areas are optional.